 But Invesco specializes in a uniquely stable and lucrative area of the financial services industry.
 It manages exchange-traded funds (ETFs), most notably the QQQ Trust (a popular NASDAQ-100 Composite ETF).

 This simple but elegant business model has made Invesco a very stable company.
-It trades for less than 90% of book value and has steadily grown its EPS in the last few years.
+It trades at almost its exact book value and has steadily grown its EPS in the last few years.

-These five stocks have an average yield of 7.14% at the time of writing.
-The S&P 500 hasn’t paid anything close to that since the 1950s.
-Today, it yields a paltry 2.04% — less than a third of what you could earn by following the recommendations in this report.
+The S&P 500 hasn’t paid anything close to these stocks' yields since the 1950s.
+Today, it yields a paltry 1.85% — less than a third of what you could earn by following the recommendations in this report.